 Joys & Concerns / Caring Community

-The sharing of joys and concerns is a part of Wednesday Night Worship every Wednesday evening (Labor Day through Memorial Day) at 7 pm in the Chapel.
-Joys and concerns may also be shared with the congregation in the newsletter and in Sunday morning worship by contacting Taryn Strauss at firstname.lastname@example.org or 404-634-5134 x 228 The deadline for submissions for the Caring Community section of the newsletter is the 15th of each month.
+The sharing of joys and concerns is how we build community.
+Joys and concerns may also be shared with the congregation in the Weekly Update and in Sunday morning worship by contacting Rev. Taryn Strauss at firstname.lastname@example.org or 404-634-5134 x 228.

 Counseling & Referral Service